xpmatteo/auto-cca/README.md

 # The story of this repo so far

+## 2023-11-27

+Implemented the deck.
+Now we randomize the players' hands.

+The MCTS AI has been set aside for the moment; AI is played by the Greedy player.

+BUG: it does not reshuffle the deck when the talon is empty!!!

+## 2023-11-25

 When I presented at Codemotion, the MCTS-based AI was weak due to two factors:

  - choosing one unit at a time, ie simple moves were not grouped in macromoves